 Courses in Other Graduate Schools

-Graduate students in the School of Public health are permitted to take courses in other UC Berkeley Schools and departments.
+Graduate students in Berkeley Public Health are permitted to take courses in other UC Berkeley Schools and departments.
 Please be aware that enrollment, in some cases, is restricted to students in those schools.

 Berkeley School of Law

-Note: Classes in the Law School start 2 weeks early.
+Note: Classes in the Law School start 2 weeks earlier than the usual first day of instruction for each semester.

 - You must apply to enroll in a law school course.
 You cannot enroll via CalCentral.